claranet/tfwrapper/README.md

 * `<config_name>_azure_client_id` with Service Principal client id.
 From the example, variable is: `alternative_client_id = "aaaaaaaa-bbbb-cccc-dddd-zzzzzzzzzzzz"`
 * `<config_name>_azure_client_secret` with Service Principal client secret.
 From the example, variable is: `alternative_client_secret = "AAbbbCCCzzz=="`

+Also, an isolation context is set to the local `.run/aure_<config_name>` directory for each configuration.

 ### States centralization configuration